imurray/redirectify/README.md

 Install links: [Firefox](https://addons.mozilla.org/en-US/firefox/addon/redirectify/) and [Chrome](https://chrome.google.com/webstore/detail/redirectify/mhjmbfadcbhilcfdhkkepffbnjaghfie)

-After installing this extension, links to PDFs on ACM, arXiv, JMLR, NIPS, OpenReview, PMLR and Semantic Scholar redirect to an HTML index page, unless you clicked on the link from the main site.
+After installing this extension, links to PDFs on ACM, arXiv, JMLR, NeurIPS, OpenReview, PMLR and Semantic Scholar redirect to an HTML index page, unless you clicked on the link from the main site.
 Examples: